 156. JUDAISM.
-An analytical investigation into the character of Judaism, its scope, its application, its relationships, its provisions, its obligations, its service, its provisions for restoration, its way of approach to God, and its future hope; special and constant attention being given both to the vital similarities and dissimilarities between Judaism and Christianity.
+A study of the theology of Judaism in classical and contemporary forms.
+After an introductory section of definitions and orientation, the subject is considered in three divisions: the Biblical expression of the theology of Judaism in the Old Testament, the classical expression in the rabbinic theology of the Talmudic writings and orthodox Judaism, and the contemporary expression in the theology of reform Judaism.
 Elective, two hours, fall semester, odd-numbered years.
 Professor Witmer.
 157. DOCTRINAL SUMMARIZATION.
 One hundred and eighty-four doctrines are treated analytically, spiritually, and pedagogically.
 Prerequisite, two years of seminary study.
 Elective, two hours, fall semester, even-numbered years.
 Professor Walvoord.